Ksolves India Ltd leads losers in 'B' group

-Parshva Enterprises Ltd, Magnum Ventures Ltd, Modern Threads (I) Ltd and Krebs Biochemicals & Industries Ltd are among the other losers in the BSE's 'B' group today, 05 May 2025.
+Archidply Decor Ltd, Windsor Machines Ltd, Prime Focus Ltd and Oriental Hotels Ltd are among the other losers in the BSE's 'B' group today, 06 May 2025.

-Parshva Enterprises Ltd, Magnum Ventures Ltd, Modern Threads (I) Ltd and Krebs Biochemicals & Industries Ltd are among the other losers in the BSE's 'B' group today, 05 May 2025.
+Archidply Decor Ltd, Windsor Machines Ltd, Prime Focus Ltd and Oriental Hotels Ltd are among the other losers in the BSE's 'B' group today, 06 May 2025.

-Parshva Enterprises Ltd tumbled 9.62% to Rs 211.5.
-The stock was the second biggest loser in 'B' group.On the BSE, 71 shares were traded on the counter so far as against the average daily volumes of 930 shares in the past one month.
+Archidply Decor Ltd lost 9.95% to Rs 90.5.
+The stock was the second biggest loser in 'B' group.On the BSE, 37 shares were traded on the counter so far as against the average daily volumes of 4752 shares in the past one month.

-Magnum Ventures Ltd lost 5.94% to Rs 26.75.
-The stock was the third biggest loser in 'B' group.On the BSE, 6316 shares were traded on the counter so far as against the average daily volumes of 6246 shares in the past one month.
+Windsor Machines Ltd tumbled 9.08% to Rs 312.85.
+The stock was the third biggest loser in 'B' group.On the BSE, 52583 shares were traded on the counter so far as against the average daily volumes of 16578 shares in the past one month.

-Modern Threads (I) Ltd shed 5.91% to Rs 39.78.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 164 shares were traded on the counter so far as against the average daily volumes of 1084 shares in the past one month.
+Prime Focus Ltd slipped 8.92% to Rs 99.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 1087 shares were traded on the counter so far as against the average daily volumes of 10838 shares in the past one month.

-Krebs Biochemicals & Industries Ltd plummeted 5.51% to Rs 74.32.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 6171 shares were traded on the counter so far as against the average daily volumes of 5937 shares in the past one month.
+Oriental Hotels Ltd dropped 8.53% to Rs 139.35.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 19667 shares were traded on the counter so far as against the average daily volumes of 12998 shares in the past one month.

 Powered by Capital Market - Live News